• Skip to primary navigation

 For example,

-Any intermediate value within this range will not be tested by BVA but will instead be tested for conformance to some other (often broader) specification.
-Hence it is best that you choose the boundary values after some thought.
-You can then use these values in a worksheet-based ‘ticking-box’ test to run through all of the related data points.
+BVA will not test any intermediate value within this range but will be tested for conformance to some other (often broader) specification.
+Hence, it is best to choose the boundary values after some thought.
+You can then use these values in a worksheet-based ‘ticking-box’ test to run through all related data points.

 Boundary Value Analysis is one of the 4 main methods and techniques used in the testing process, namely: